 Using List.Generate to loop through the pages

-This part you will need to excuse my explanation if I am not describing this 100% perfectly.
-I think I understand it now but then again, I’m still learning so how I think this behaves might not be technically accurate.
-Bear with me… 🙂
+For this part, please excuse my explanation if I am not describing this 100% perfectly.
+I think I understand it now but then again, I'm still learning so how I think this behaves might not be technically accurate.
+Bear with me… 😄

 The base code for the query to loop through the pages is something like this.
-The results after this would be a list of pages similar to post #2 with Harvest, where from that point onwards, you can convert it to a table, expand the column etc. to continue with transformation steps as you see fit.
+The results after this would be a list of pages similar to post #2 with Harvest, where from that point onwards, it can converted to a table, expand the columns, etc. to continue with transformation steps as needed.

 The code itself does not resemble looping like I'm used to seeing it (with a "For X / Next X" kind of structure).
 It is a query with a function inside it, identified by the "=>" after List.Generate(().